sumedhjoshi/dssg_entity_timelines/README.md

 # dssg_timelines
-Create timeline plots given a primary key ID and a list of tables to query.
+Create month-by-month timeline plots given a primary key ID and a list of tables to query.

 ## Contents